phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 Our tests of predicting multiple separate categories of BCs did not produce any notable results, further work is needed to analyse whether more context or features are needed to facilitate this.

-Because backchannels are a largely subjective phenomenon, a user study would be helpful to subjectively evaluate the performance of our predictor and to compare it with human performance in our chosen evaluation method.
+Because backchannels are a largely subjective phenomenon, a user study would be helpful to subjectively evaluate human performance in our chosen evaluation method.
 Another method would be to find consensus for backchannel triggers by combining the predictions of multiple human subjects for a single speaker channel as described by Huang et al. as "parasocial consensus sampling" [@huang_parasocial_2010].

 An interesting extension for use in Virtual Assistants would be to also predict turn taking in addition to backchannels.
 Our current model already often predicts a backchannel at a time where the speaker stops talking and expects a longer response.
 Our current model of predicting [No BC, BC] could be extended to predict [No BC, BC, Speaker Change].
 This would allow a virtual assistant to give natural sounding backchannel responses and detect when it is supposed to start answering a query.